spawnmarvel/azure-automation-bicep-and-labs/az-automation-runbook-and-choices/README_runbook_linux_update_v2.md

 - **Deploy and manage** – Deliver repeatable and consistent infrastructure as code.
 - **Response** – Create event-based automation to diagnose and resolve issues.
-- **Orchestrate** – Integrate Azure services with third-party products.
+- **Orchestrate** – Orchestrate and integrate your automation with other Azure or third-party services.

 ## Azure Automation runbook types
 [Learn more about Runbook types](https://learn.microsoft.com/en-us/azure/automation/automation-runbook-types?tabs=lps74%2Cpy10)

 ## Quickstart: Create an Automation account using the Azure portal
-One Automation account can manage resources across regions and subscriptions for a given tenant.
+One Automation account can manage resources across all regions and subscriptions for a given tenant.

-- **System-assigned:** An identity tied to the lifecycle of the Automation account.
+- **System-assigned:** A Microsoft Entra identity tied to the lifecycle of the Automation account.
-- **User-assigned:** A standalone Azure resource managed separately.
+- **User-assigned:** A standalone Azure resource managed separately from the resources that use it.

-> **Note:** Managed identities can be enabled during creation or after the account is created.
+> **Note:** You can choose to enable managed identities later, and the Automation account is created without one.

 [Enable Managed Identity Guide](https://learn.microsoft.com/en-us/azure/automation/quickstarts/enable-managed-identity)

 ### Networking
-- **Public Access** – Default option providing a public endpoint via the internet.
+- **Public Access** – Provides a public endpoint that can receive traffic over the internet (default).
-- **Private Access** – Provides a private endpoint using a private IP from your virtual network.
+- **Private Access** – Provides a private endpoint using a private IP address from your virtual network.

 ![account](https://github.com/spawnmarvel/azure-automation-bicep-and-labs/blob/main/az-automation-runbook-and-choices/images/account.png)

 [Create an Automation Account Guide](https://learn.microsoft.com/en-us/azure/automation/quickstarts/create-azure-automation-account-portal)

 ### Create a user-assigned managed identity
-- Search for **Managed Identities** in the portal to create a standalone identity resource.
+- Search for **Managed Identities** in the Azure Portal and select it under Services to create your identity resource.

 ![managed identity](https://github.com/spawnmarvel/azure-automation-bicep-and-labs/blob/main/az-automation-runbook-and-choices/images/mi.png)

 [Identity Management Guide](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/manage-user-assigned-managed-identities-azure-portal?pivots=identity-mi-methods-azp#create-a-user-assigned-managed-identity)

 ### Enable managed identities for your Automation account using the Azure portal
-**Prerequisites:** An active subscription, an Automation account, and a user-assigned managed identity.
+**Prerequisites:** Active subscription, Automation account, and a user-assigned managed identity.

 ![system assignd was on](https://github.com/spawnmarvel/azure-automation-bicep-and-labs/blob/main/az-automation-runbook-and-choices/images/mi_on.png)

 **Add user-assigned managed identity:**
-- Select the **User assigned** tab and click **+ Add**.
+- Navigate to the **User assigned** tab.
-- Select your existing identity and click **Add**.
+- Click **+ Add**, select your identity, and click **Add**.

 ![mi_add_user_assigned](https://github.com/spawnmarvel/azure-automation-bicep-and-labs/blob/main/az-automation-runbook-and-choices/images/mi_add_user_assigned.png)